Prince Philip Fast Facts

 June 7-17, 2013 - Is a patient in London Clinic, admitted for abdominal pain, he has exploratory surgery the following day and is released following his recuperation.

-January 26, 2015 - Australia Prime Minister Tony Abbott awards that nation's top honor, Knight of the Order of Australia, to Prince Philip for his life of service throughout the Queen's reign.
+January 26, 2015 - Australian Prime Minister Tony Abbott awards that nation's top honor, Knight of the Order of Australia, to Prince Philip for his life of service throughout the Queen's reign.

 May 4, 2017 - Buckingham Palace announces that Prince Philip will step down from public life after August 2017.